eshaben/xcm-sdk-mkdocs/docs/contribute.md

 });
 ```

 And that's it!
 You now know how to add new assets and chains and configure the chains that an asset can be sent to and from.
-To ensure that you've properly set everything up, make sure to read on to the next section.
+To ensure that you've properly set everything up, read on to the next section.

 ## Test New Configurations

-The SDK is configured to work for the majority of the parachains in the Polkadot ecosystem.
-However, any given chain might have a different or particular way of requesting a specific piece of information, for example if it uses unconventional pallets or different methods for existing pallets.
+The SDK is configured to work for most parachains in the Polkadot ecosystem.
+However, any given chain might have a different or particular way of requesting a specific piece of information, for example, if it uses unconventional pallets or different methods for existing pallets.

-To make sure that the new configurations have been properly set up, you can use the following queries.
+You can use the following queries to ensure that the new configurations have been properly set up.

-- `assetRegistry.assetMetadatas` -  From here we extract the `decimals` and the `minBalance` for
+- `assetRegistry.assetMetadatas` -  From here, we extract the `decimals` and the `minBalance` for
 `aSEED`:

     ```js